 The Modern Museum – Photo credit: © Holger Ellgaard/Wikimedia Commons

 Modern Museum (‘Moderna Museet’ in Swedish) is located on Skeppsholmen and is a museum of Swedish, Nordic and international modern and contemporary art.
 The collections include contemporary painting, sculpture, photography and art film from the year 1900 onwards, and as for photographs even from about 1840.
 The Modern Museum organizes several major exhibitions each year and a variety of medium and small exhibitions.
 It also collaborates with institutions outside of Sweden in the form of touring exhibitions.

 The National Museum

-National Museum (Nationalmuseum) is the largest art museum in Sweden and located on Blasieholmen.
+The National Museum (Nationalmuseum) is the largest art museum in Sweden and located on Blasieholmen.
 The collection consists of paintings, sculpture and paper works from about the 1500s to the 1900s, as well as art craft and design objects from the 1500s to the present.
 The total number of objects is about 600,000.
-The National Museum has been renovated for several years and reopens on October 13th, 2018.
+The National Museum has been renovated for several years and reopened in October 2018.